Abhishek-Varma/Whatsapp-Simulator/README.md

 * Angular 5
 * Node.js

+## How to use
+Simply upload that chat backup created by Whatsapp ( .txt format ) and click upload.
+Depending on how big the backup file is, the output will be seen in the two simulator, user 1's and user 2's screen.

 ## Contribute
 You can contribute to this project by simply forking the repository.
 I've already included the node modules in order to work on a stable set of environment.
 * **node server** - start the project (both frontend and backend).